-- 1. Assessment: During an intense, uncertain, and rapidly evolving deadly encounter, officers will address threats as they are perceived
+- (1) Distance

+- (2) Weapons

+- (3) Is the threat shooting at or threatening you or someone else.

 - 2. Tactical considerations

 - a.
 Awareness and avoidance are the best option

 - b.
 Maintain space between you and threats

 - c.
 Retain ability to maneuver

 - d.
 Make your shots count

 - e.
 Use cover if available

 - f.
 Be prepared to fight to the finish

 - g.
 Withdraw if tactical situation warrants it